 - Better for thicker materials

-- Handles uneven surfaces better
+- Handles uneven surfaces better (more focus tolerance)

 Material Recommendations